Skip to content

 Predictive analytics

 The use of large-model AI (such as DeepSeek) in China’s police forces (discussed above) has also extended to predictive analytics.
 For example, in Yunnan, drawing on multi-source data encompassing historical incidents, population flows, and critical venues, the police leverage DeepSeek to develop an advanced public safety risk prediction model.
 Based on the early warnings, police rapidly recalibrate force deployment and reinforce patrol operations in high-risk zones.
-For instance, during major holiday periods, the model forecasts an elevated theft risk around a commercial district, enabling police’s proactive intervention.
+For instance, during major holiday periods, the model forecasts an elevated theft risk around a commercial district, enabling the police to intervene proactively.
 In Hubei, the police feed various data sources into the DeepSeek-enabled system, creating a comprehensive ‘big data resource pool’ (a centralised collection of computing, storage, and networking resources).
 The system aggregates daily police-collected information, citizen complaints (such as those via government hotlines), public concerns and trending issues, historical incident reports and case files to identify hidden risks and allow police to intervene at the earliest possible stage.

 In Xinjiang, law enforcement units use the ‘Integrated Joint Operations Platform’ (一体化联合作战平台) (IJOP), an AI-driven surveillance system that automatically flags individuals as ‘suspicious’ based on personal and behavioural data, including for example, the use of a VPN or having too many children, or having an unusual amount of fuel in a vehicle.
 These algorithmic alerts are transmitted directly to the police and used as grounds for detentions.